sundeepbassi/supershop_v1/README.md

 SEO Reflections

 This reflective process was very important in the research of this project and website as it enabled one to take into consideration the needs of the users and discussing this with Shanti enabled one to clearly understand the needs of a dog owner and what they would would need and expect from an E-Cpmmerce website for dog lovers.
-Originally the idea was to include many pet products for various types of pets but it became evident through Shanti's imput that focusing on dog products would aim for a specific market.
+Originally the idea was to include many pet products for various types of pets but it became evident through Shanti's imput of focusing on dog products would be aiming for a specific market.
 SEO Research

 Marketing research

-On the 22nd of August I conducted some market research with Shanti who is the inspiration for this E-Commerce website as it was her passion for dogs and animals that was amazing.
-Shanti is a lover of animals amd has a pet dog amd I asked her if she was shopping on the internet what products would she like to buy for her pet.
-Shanti gave me a very comprehensive list of products that she would look for.
-We imagined how Shanti would shop on line and what products would appeal to her and how the process of shopping online would make her feel.

-Accessories would include glow in the dark collars, rope leads, harnesses, muzels, pet bowls.

-Grooming and bathing accessories would include nail clippers, pet toothpaste and brush, grooming brushes, conditioner, dog shampoo,

-clothing raincoats, winter coats,

 Keyword Research